 Arrive 1 Hour Early

-From Amelia Island, FL, take the 45 minute or so drive north to St. Marys, GA.
-The Park Service and ferry concessionaire advise ferry reservation holders to arrive one hour early before departure time, to check in.
+From Amelia Island, FL, it takes 45 minutes to an hour’s drive, depending on traffic, heading north to St. Marys, GA.
+The Park Service advises ferry reservation holders to arrive one hour early before departure time, to check in.
 According to the NPS website, “All unclaimed ferry reservations will be cancelled 30 minutes prior to departure and those spots will be offered to walk-in visitors.”
+(Note that since Hurricane Irma, an alternative dock being used — the Gateway dock — requires a bit more time for parking and walking to the dock.)

-Bicycles can be transported on ferry for $10 fee (but space is limited), or rent a bike for $16 from ferry company (first come, first serve).
-Ferry tickets cost $28 plus tax per person, plus a $7 park entry fee.
-To book ferry reservations online, see ferry concessionaire’s website.
+An adult ferry ticket, round trip transport to Cumberland Island, costs $34.10 with taxes/fee.
+Plus there’s an additional $10 per adult National Park Service admission fee.
+Bicycles can be transported on ferry for $10 fee (but space is very limited).
+Or rent a bike for the day for $16 from ferry company (first come, first serve).
+To book ferry reservations up to six months in advance online, see ferry concessionaire’s website.